fbpx

 Can tight neck muscles cause dizziness?

 Muscular problems in the neck are a common cause of neck pain.
 They’re also closely associated with dizziness symptoms.
 However, it is very unlikely that the cause of your dizziness is tight neck muscles alone.
 Often you will find there is an underlying condition causing tight neck muscles and neck pain, that is also causing dizziness.
-It is this condition that links the two symptoms and will be the issue you want to target with treatment.The good news is that chiropractors specialise in diagnosing conditions that cause muscle tightness and pain around the spine.
+It is this condition that links the two symptoms and will be the issue you want to target with treatment.The good news is that chiropractors focus in on in diagnosing conditions that cause muscle tightness and pain around the spine.
 Many chiropractic treatment options can also relieve the symptoms you are experiencing and treat the condition itself.
 If this is the cause of your dizziness, you’ll be treating that as well.

 How can a misaligned neck cause dizziness?